 A double PCL ...

-The doughnut sign refers to bone scan pattern which demonstrate increased uptake peripherally with a photopenic center.
-This appearance may be seen in a number of cystic lesions include:
+The doughnut sign refers to the bone scan pattern whereby there is increased uptake peripherally with a photopenic centre.
+This appearance may be seen in a number of cystic lesions including:

 aneurysmal bone cyst